Peers United Group (PUG)/YACAB

-PHACS established the Young Adult CAB to create space for the voices of study participants to be heard by leadership and by each other.
+PHACS established the PUG (formerly known as the Young Adult CAB (YACAB)) to create space for the voices of study participants to be heard by leadership and by each other.

 * Provide guidance and perspective to researchers for how to make the overall PHACS study better for young adults who are participants; and

-* Offer relevant support to members of the Young Adult CAB, as well as to other young adults involved in PHACS
+* Offer relevant support to members of the PUG/YACAB, as well as to other young adults involved in PHACS

 Previous calls have consisted of: